 Blockyard supports OIDC-based authentication.
 When configured, users must log in before accessing apps.
 System roles (admin, publisher, viewer) are assigned directly by blockyard admins — not derived from IdP groups.
 Per-app access control lists (ACLs) provide fine-grained authorization, and each app has a visibility setting (acl, logged_in, or public).

-Optionally, Blockyard integrates with OpenBao (a Vault-compatible secrets manager) for per-user credential management, allowing Shiny apps to securely access external services like AI providers, databases, and object storage.
+Optionally, Blockyard integrates with a Vault-compatible secrets manager (tested against OpenBao; HashiCorp Vault also works) for per-user credential management, allowing Shiny apps to securely access external services like AI providers, databases, and object storage.

 Key concepts#